tadryanom/RaahulDev_ByPassIo/Install-uninstall.md

 - Reboot the system and again run the above devcon command.
 - You should not be able to see the ByPassFilter in the diskdrivbe stack.

+# NOTE:
+- Devcon you can find in Winddk Samples provided by Microsoft.